jeanpaulsio/action-cable-signaling-server/README.md

 ## Solution
 We can broadcast messages and take care of the signaling handshake 🤝 between peers (aka the WebRTC dance) using Action Cable.

+## Known Bugs 🐛
+Right now this example only works in Google Chrome.
+PR's welcome to get this up and running in FireFox and Safari!

 ## DIY Approach

 Here, I'll walk you through implementing your own signaling server from scratch.
 The goal is to package this up as a Ruby gem (coming soon).